-Consumer Mortgage advice you can depend on Whether buying your first home, buying to let, or remortgaging it's a big commitment.
-This guide aims to help you understand what you need to think about making you feel more confident about your financial decisions If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.
+Buy to Let Mortgage advice you can depend on Whether buying your first buy to let property, adding to your property portfolio or remortgaging, this guide tackles the main considerations.
+If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.
 Miskimmin Wealth Ltd T 028 90594600 info@miskimminwealth.com www.miskimminwealth.com

-YOUR HOME OR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT
+YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT Some buy to let mortgages are not regulated by the Financial Conduct Authority

+Our Lenders

+Buy to Let

-Some buy to let mortgages are not regulated by the Financial Conduct Authority Our Lenders Consumer As part of Openwork Ltd, we can access competitive rates from most of the UK's best-known lenders.
+As part of Openwork Ltd, we can access competitive rates from most of the UK's best-known lenders.

 Residential & Buy to Let